Stewart Island Pelagic Tour Magic…

 Price: from $75pp, per hour Passengers: minimum 2, maximum 6

-Yellow Eyed penguins are the largest of the penguins breeding on the New Zealand mainland, being 5kg’s and 65cm tall.
-They are listed as nationally endangered, with only an estimated 1,700 breeding pairs – 180 of which can be found on Stewart Island.
-They are deep divers, feeding on species at depths of 40-100m.
+Weighing in at 5kg’s and standing 65cm tall makes Yellow Eyed penguins the largest penguins breeding on the New Zealand mainland.
+They are listed as nationally endangered, with only ~1,700 breeding pairs.
+Of these, 180 breeding pairs are found on Stewart Island.
+When feeding, they are known to dive to depths of as much as 40-100m.

-Firordland Crested penguins are only found in New Zealand, breeding only on inaccessible areas of Stewart Island and Southland/Fiordland.
-On average they weigh 4kg’s and are 60cm tall.
+Firordland Crested penguins are only found in New Zealand.
+Breeding sites are only found on inaccessible areas of Stewart Island and Southland/Fiordland.
 Successful breeders are known to return to their colonies each year.

-Little Blue’s are the most common penguin living in Stewart Island waters – and as the name suggests, also the smallest variety of penguin in the world.
+Little Blue’s are the most common penguin living in Stewart Island waters.
+As the name suggests, they are also the smallest variety of penguin… in the world!